dharshesoteric/PR-projects/README.md

 # PR-projects
-Projects made from C, Java and Python.
+Projects made using C, Java and Python.